 LeBron James joins other celebrities who launched schools

-With the launch of a public school in his hometown of Akron, Ohio, LeBron James has joined a long list of celebrities who have sought to leave their mark on education centers in the U.S. and around the world.
+With the launch of a public school in his hometown of Akron, Ohio, LeBron James has joined a long list of celebrities who have sought to leave their mark on education centers.

 The NBA star, who recently left the Cleveland Cavaliers and signed with the Los Angeles Lakers, was on hand Monday to welcome children to the I Promise School, built in a partnership with the LeBron James Family Foundation and Akron City Schools.
 The school launches with a group of third- and fourth-graders and plans to expand to serve first through eighth grades by 2022.

-James has said the school, with a non-traditional schedule and year-round programming, can have a lasting impact for children facing the same kind of challenges he faced during a rough childhood.
+James has said the school, with a non-traditional schedule and year-round programming, can have a lasting impact for children facing the kinds of challenges he faced during a rough childhood.
+James grew up without a father, and he missed a lot of school because he and his mother lacked transportation.

 Here is a look at some of the other celebrities who have been involved in creating schools, sometimes with mixed results: